-HOMEWORK
+HOMEWORK POLICY

 Homework (HW) is assigned nightly and is an essential component of Veritas Preparatory Charter School's academic program.
-Each night, you can expect your scholar to have math and ELA homework.
-Science and social studies homework is given with less frequency.
+Each night, you can expect your scholar to have homework in multiple classes.
+Every effort is made to avoid homework over school vacations to support student mental health and time for their busy lives.

-HW is used to review materials and subject content taught in class that day or in a previous lesson, and serves as a consistent barometer for student performance.
-Since HW is review of subject content already taught, it allows teachers to know how each student is performing on each lesson and to identify any interventions students may need.
+HW is used to review and apply materials and subject content taught in class that day or in a previous lesson, and serves as a consistent barometer for student performance.
+It is used to engage in reading, and begin or follow up on longer term tasks including writing and projects.
+HW tasks are designed to be completed independently, using resources students have been taught to work with in class.

+Since HW is review or application of subject content already taught, it allows teachers to know how each student is performing on lesson standards and to identify any interventions students may need.

 Nightly HW also helps students become accustomed to the self-motivation and time-management skills needed to advance their education.
+At the high school level, homework is graded on Habits of Success - Time and Task Management.
+For more on Habits of Success, see Program of studies.

 Students will need a quiet space where they can complete their HW each evening.
-We ask parents and families to provide this space and help redirect their scholar if he or she gets distracted, but we do not expect parents and families to provide academic assistance.
+We ask families to provide this space and help redirect their scholar if he or she gets distracted, but we do not expect families to provide academic assistance.
+If your scholar is struggling to complete a specific assignment:

+Middle school: Please call his or her teacher for support or write a note on the assignment.

+High school: Please ask them to contact their teacher try to call his or her teacher for support or assist them in writing a note to the teacher about the assignment.
+At the high school level, it is important that students reach out for the support they need, and given they are still young, may need your support to do this.
+Homework at the college level is entirely determined by the professor and students must follow those policies outlined in the course syllabus.
+Veritas staff will ensure students understand all course expectations.

-If your scholar is struggling to complete a specific assignment, try to call his or her teacher for support.
-You can also write a note on the assignment.
-Teachers should reach out to discuss supports for consistently struggling scholars such as making accommodating homework or providing after school tutoring.
+Teachers should reach out to discuss supports for consistently struggling scholars such as adjusting homework or providing after school tutoring.
 If you feel your child's academic needs are not being met, please reach out to your scholar's teacher(s).